When Does Group Invariant Learning Survive Spurious Correlations?: Two group criteria

 \subsection{Label balance criterion}

 Even if we have sufficient falsity exposure, would the constraint in group-IL, i.e. EIC, guarantee the model to be free of spurious correlations?
 We study this problem by analyzing the relation between EIC and the constraint for a predictor to be spurious-free.
 In our assumed causal structures, $X_{inv} \perp\!\!\!\!\perp X_{sp} | Y$.
 Thus, a spurious-free predictor, which only depends on $X_{inv}$, satisfies $f(X) \perp\!\!\!\!\perp X_{sp} | Y$.
-In fact, it can be proved that this is a sufficient condition for $f(X)$ to be invariant to the intervention~\citep{pearl2009causality} on $X_{sp}$.
+In fact, it can be proved that this is a sufficient condition for a predictor $f(X)$ to be invariant to the intervention~\citep{pearl2009causality} on $X_{sp}$ (See the appendix).
 As a result, we term $f(X) \perp\!\!\!\!\perp X_{sp} | Y$ as the \emph{spurious-free constraint}, i.e.

+where $\mathcal{B}$ is the image set of $X_{sp}$.
 The following is a necessary condition for EIC to induce the above constraint, which we term as the \emph{label balance} criterion.
-It states that the label proportion in different environments should be the same.
+It states that the label proportion in different groups should be the same.

-\begin{criterion}[Label Balance] For any $g,g' \in \mathcal{G}$ and $y, y' \in \mathcal{Y}$ with non-zero $\mathbb{P}(Y=y|g), \mathbb{P}(Y=y'|g), \mathbb{P}(Y=y|g')$ and $\mathbb{P}(Y=y'|g')$, the following equation holds,
+\begin{criterion}[Label Balance] For any $g,g' \in \mathcal{G}$ and $y, y' \in \mathcal{Y}$ with non-zero $\mathbb{P}(Y=y|g), \mathbb{P}(Y=y'|g), \mathbb{P}(Y=y|g')$ and $\mathbb{P}(Y=y'|g')$, the following equation holds.

 \end{criterion}